RoaldO/myheatpump_ad/README.md

   this value using the network tab in your webbrowser.
 `devid`: this is probably the device id within the installtaion site.
 This value can also be found using the developer tools of your web browser.
-`entities`: is a dict like configuration of, where the key is the entity_id to use.
+`sensors`: is a dict like configuration of, where the key is the entity_id to use.
 The value of each item is also a dict like with the keys `parameter` and `unit_of_measurement`.
 The value of `parameter` is the name of a sensor value that the website returns.
 Expect it to be something like `par24`.
 The `unit_of_measurement` is that value of the `unit_of_measurement` attribute of the sensor.
 This is probably something like `°C`, `°F`.

-You can have multiple entities and there `unit_of_measurement` is not limited to the 2 values I described.
+Note: You can have multiple sensors and their `unit_of_measurement` is not limited to the 2 values I described.
 Use anything you need here.